In this article

 Animated gifs won’t work in all email clients, mainly Outlook 2007 +.
 An easy workaround for Outlook is to make sure your opening frame is a static image.
 Send some test emails to see how the animation renders.

 Create an animated .gif from images or a video.
 If you have Photoshop, creating one is pretty simple.
 If not, you might try one of these free online tools.

 Since animated gifs are created from combining frames into one file you will need to make the gif the exact size for the image area in your Modern Editor design.
 If you need to resize it to a different size, first do the edits in one of the suggested tools to retain the animation.
 You won't be able to edit the size and retain the animation if you resize the image in Modern Editor since WordFly does not have access to all the frames in the gif file.
-Once you have the correct size you can follow the remaining steps in this post to add the gif to your email design!
+Once you have the correct size you can follow the remaining steps in this article to add the gif to your email design.

 Upload your animated gif into the Media library: